 A student will be placed on Academic Warning or Academic Suspension if they do not attain a cumulative GPA of 2.0.

-- Attempted and Completed credits include credits transferred from other institutions, as well as credits attempted at RLNC (excluding repeated credits). - Cumulative GPA at RLNC excludes grades earned at previously attended institutions.
+- Attempted and Completed credits include credits transferred from other institutions, as well as credits attempted at RLNC (excluding repeated credits and developmental course credits). - Cumulative GPA at RLNC excludes grades earned at previously attended institutions.

 Minimum Percent Completion